Sustainability / Social Report / Customer Satisfaction and Safety Assurance Distribution Safety

 Daicel's Code of Conduct

-1. 1Suggestions for and efforts to make logistics improvements: We will faithfully discuss and respond to requests for proposals and cooperation concerning improvements from suppliers and distributors.
+- 1Suggestions for and efforts to make logistics improvements: We will faithfully discuss and respond to requests for proposals and cooperation concerning improvements from suppliers and distributors.

-2. 2Usage of pallets, etc.: We will work to reduce loading and unloading time by using pallets, cage carts, reusable shipping cartons, etc.
+- 2Usage of pallets, etc.: We will work to reduce loading and unloading time by using pallets, cage carts, reusable shipping cartons, etc.

-3. 3Separation of highway transport operations and cargo collection and shipping operations: We will faithfully discuss and respond to requests for advice from distributors concerning the separation of highway transport operations and cargo collection and shipping operations.
+- 3Separation of highway transport operations and cargo collection and shipping operations: We will faithfully discuss and respond to requests for advice from distributors concerning the separation of highway transport operations and cargo collection and shipping operations.

-4. 4Making improvements to shippers' facilities: We will shorten cargo wait time and loading and unloading time by making improvements to distribution facilities that include consolidating warehouses.
+- 4Making improvements to shippers' facilities: We will shorten cargo wait time and loading and unloading time by making improvements to distribution facilities that include consolidating warehouses.

-5. 5Usage of expressways: We will faithfully discuss and respond to requests for advice from distributors concerning the use of expressways and associated toll payment responsibility.
+- 5Usage of expressways: We will faithfully discuss and respond to requests for advice from distributors concerning the use of expressways and associated toll payment responsibility.

-7. 7Consideration of legal compliance when selecting contractual partners: We will select distributors in compliance with related laws and regulations.
+- 7Consideration of legal compliance when selecting contractual partners: We will select distributors in compliance with related laws and regulations.

-8. 8Safety measures when loading and unloading: We will clearly indicate safe job procedures, ensure safe pathways, take measures that include erecting scaffolding, and work to eliminate workplace accidents.
+- 8Safety measures when loading and unloading: We will clearly indicate safe job procedures, ensure safe pathways, take measures that include erecting scaffolding, and work to eliminate workplace accidents.

-9. 9Suspension/discontinuation of operations due to unusual weather, etc.: We will not make unreasonable transport requests amid typhoons or other unusual weather.
+- 9Suspension/discontinuation of operations due to unusual weather, etc.: We will not make unreasonable transport requests amid typhoons or other unusual weather.

 The White Logistics Movement is a key initiative of the National Action Plan for Realizing the Work-style Reform in the Motor Carrier Business that is being promoted mainly by the MLIT, METI, and MAFF.
 Shipping line and logistics service providers work together to contribute to economic growth by addressing the growing shortage of truck drivers and ensuring stable logistics necessary for people’s lives and industrial activities.

 The key objective of the movement is to improve productivity of truck transportation and logistics efficiency while also striving to realize a labor environment that makes work easier for female drivers and those over the age of 60.
-We expect a number of good results from this initiative, including reducing our CO2emissions, and are particularly focused on creating good working environments for our employees.
+We expect a number of good results from this initiative, including reducing our CO2emissions, and are particularly focused on creating good working environments for our workers.

 Initiatives to Reduce the Environmental Impact of Logistics Operations

 Along with conducting a modal shift*1 Daicel Logistics is working to reduce its energy usage and environmental footprint.
-Along with a modal shift from land to marine transport for imports and exports shipped between major ports and factories since FY2008/3, the company has worked hard to reuse containers*2.
+Along with a modal shift from land to marine transport for imports and exports shipped between major ports and factories since FY2008/3, the company has worked hard to reuse containers.*2

 For these efforts, in 2014 the company received the Logistics Grand Prize / Environmental Contribution Prize from the Japan Institute of Logistics Systems.

-• *1The shift from truck-based goods transportation to more environmentally friendly marine and railway transportation.
+- *1The shift from truck-based goods transportation to more environmentally friendly marine and railway transportation.

-• *2The practice of re-using devanned import containers for exports without returning them to the shipping companies.
+- *2The practice of re-using devanned import containers for exports without returning them to the shipping companies.

 Technical Training at the Safety and Quality Training Center